ShroukElghoul/Pacman-Like-Game/README.md

 # Pacman-Like-Game
+## Project Overview

+This is a simple game application.
+The general idea of the game is a player moving in a grid of cells having obstacles cells in addition to other types of cells that you should decide during game implementation.
+The player has health and lives and game is only one level.

+## Cell Types
 ## User Manual
 1) Open 'PT-Project' and run it.
 2) In the grid mode choose the layout as you desire by clicking **once** on the desired cell from the toolbar and then **double** click on the desired grid cell location.<br/>